rnmapbox/maps/API.md

 ## Offline

-There are 3 main methods for interacting with the offline API:
+There are 4 main methods for interacting with the offline API:
+* `Mapbox.initializeOfflinePacks()`: Initializes the offline packs handlers.
 * `Mapbox.addOfflinePack`: Creates an offline pack
 * `Mapbox.getOfflinePacks`: Returns an array of all offline packs on the device
 * `Mapbox.removeOfflinePack`: Removes a single pack

-Before using them, don't forget to set an access token with `Mapbox.setAccessToken(accessToken)`
+Before using offline packs, you must call `Mapbox.initializeOfflinePacks()`.

 These methods return a promise, but they also accept a callback as the last argument with the signature `(err, value) => {}`.